getchip/CHIP-Docs/source/includes/_advanced.md

 Now you are ready to [flash CHIP](#flash-chip-firmware) with firmware.

+Note, if you are using openSUSE, you have to change the GROUP to 'lp'.

 #### All The Commands At Once
 Here's all the commands in one place: